History

 Stephenson's permission.
 About 125 commemorative cars were assembled for the Southwestern Division of the Toy Train Operating Society in 1978.

-The car had dual operating scarchlights that swiveled.
+The car had dual operating searchlights that swiveled.
 The base was a USTTC freight car frame painted blue.
 A gold-lettered lighted panel with the

 TTOS commemorative information was applied to the car between the lights.
 The car was numbered 478SW.
 No regular production searchlight